 - Valence: How much they value the potential rewards associated with the specific results or behaviors,

 - Expectancy: How much they believe that their additional effort will help them achieve the target results of behaviors, and

 - Instrumentality: How much they believe the rewards will actually appear should they achieve the desired outcomes or behaviors.

 From an individual perspective this means that if any of these factors are lacking, you may lack motivation.

 If, as an individual, you find yourself feeling unmotivated in the world of work, it’s worth stepping back and considering these factors.
 It may be that one or two of them are lacking for you.
-For example, you may not value the intrinsic or extrinsic rewards associated with the work you are doing, or you may simply believe that you don’t have the ability to achieve an outcome that would trigger a reward.
+For example, you may not value the intrinsic or extrinsic rewards associated with the work you are doing.
+Similarly, you may simply believe that you don’t have the ability to achieve an outcome that would trigger a reward.

 Vroom’s model helps make clear that leaders or organizations need to:

 These could be intrinsic aspects designed into rewarding role descriptions, they could be recognition, they could be new opportunities or they could be financial rewards.
 In fact, they could be a huge range of things.
 The important point is that you find the right rewards for your people.